Gords/NodePSD-Base/README.md

     ```
     This command will stop and remove the containers.

-    To remove the containers and volumes you can run:
+    To additionally remove the volumes you can run:
     ```
     docker-compose down -v
     ```